rfnash/itsy-linux/README.md

 Original itsy code is producing .com files and can be found in "msdos" directory of this repository.

-I ported it to 32-bit linux code.
+kt97679 ported it to 32-bit linux code.
 Sample session:

 <pre>
 $ make